 TRADITIONAL FOOD CULTURE

 Despite the crowds, isolation is the key attraction of the Cinque Terre.
 The villages were only accessible by boat and mule paths until the railway line was cut into the cliff in 1874.
 The difficult terrain prevented mass development; the hillsides too steep for roads.
 Even today there are few roads and limited parking, which has protected the area from heavy traffic and outside influence.
-A happy result is the strong tradition of self-sufficiency and a deeply engrained food and wine culture.
+A happy result is the strong tradition of self-sufficiency and a deeply ingrained food and wine culture.

 A notable bonus for visitors is the abundance of public transport options, making it easy to explore without a car.